CS61D/website/docs/Assignments/database.md

 Now, don't forget to define the relationships between the tables.
 You might find the Drizzle documentation on **[Drizzle Queries](https://orm.drizzle.team/docs/rqb#declaring-relations)** helpful.
 The diagram below might help you better understand the relationship we are working with.
 Specifically:

-- One Customer can place multiple Orders but each Order can only be placed by one Customer.
+- One Customer can place multiple Orders, but each Order can only be placed by one Customer.
 - One Order can have multiple OrderItems, but each OrderItem is linked to one Order.
-- One OrderItem can only be matched to one MenuItem but each MenuItem can be referenced by multiple OrderItems.
+- One OrderItem can only be matched to one MenuItem, but each MenuItem can be referenced by multiple OrderItems.

 ![database-diagram](../../static/img/Database_Assignment_Schema.png)